RakhithJK/BishopFox-sliver-wiki/Audit-Log.md

 #### Parsing Audit Logs

-The audit log is stored in a nested-JSON format designed to be primarily machine readable, an example entry is shown below:
+The audit log is stored in a newline delimited nested-JSON format designed to be primarily machine readable, an example entry is shown below:

 ```
 {"level":"info","msg":"{\"request\":\"{\\\"Port\\\":8888}\",\"method\":\"/rpcpb.SliverRPC/StartMTLSListener\"}","time":"2021-06-16T10:22:54-05:00"}